Task Alignment: A Simple Proxy for Practical Model Merging Across Diverse Vision Tasks: Analyses

-We find that all methods achieve their best normalized performance when merging \{\ade, \nyudNS\}, the two tasks with the smallest and most similar task vector norms.
-Performance consistently degrades when \bedlam is included, indicating increased ``merging difficulty.''
-Beyond the overall performance drop, we also observe a complete reversal in the relative ranking of methods once \bedlam is added.
-This highlights that some merging methods may be more sensitive to large and unbalanced norms than others.
+Results are reported in \cref{fig:task_combinations}.
+All methods achieve their best normalized performance when merging \{\ade, \nyudNS\}, the tasks with the smallest and most similar norms.
+Performance consistently degrades when \bedlam is included, signaling increased ``merging difficulty''.
+Adding \bedlam also completely reverses the relative ranking of methods, highlighting that some approaches may be more sensitive to large and unbalanced norms.

 \paragraph{Normalizing task vectors.} If all tasks are to be weighted equally, a natural baseline is to normalize all task vectors before merging.
 We call this baseline \textbf{NormAvg}, where each task vector is rescaled to the smallest norm before averaging.
 This will naturally produce a more balanced norm and cosine similarity across tasks.
 However, in \cref{app:normavg} we show this does not lead to a promising performance.
 Thus, although a baseline, naively scaling task vectors does not seem to be an effective strategy.